TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 All the while the so-called 'blockade' lasts, a flow of products, things, materials from Egypt, from Israel, from the sea flows into Gaza, partly smuggled, partly as part of humanitarian aid.
 Israel is constantly creating humanitarian corridors.
 What are the materials obtained through these corridors used for?
 You guessed it, to build rockets and tunnels, to maintain children's camps in which five-year-olds march with machine guns and shout "Death to Israel!", and teenagers train to kill.
 Yet Israel periodically allows these materials into Gaza, allows Palestinians into Israeli hospitals, allows family reunifications - finding out time and time again that **none** of its kind gestures are reciprocated; yet chooses to do them again and again in order to act kindly, mercifully, and humanely.

-# Myth 4/4: Hamas is fighting for the liberation of Palestine
+# Myth 4/4: Hamas is fighting for the liberation of Palestine.

 Why do we need to liberate Palestine?
 To improve the lives of the Palestinian people, right?
 But Hamas spends the lion's share of international aid not at all on raising living standards - on military needs.
 Why?